After Death Communication can be viewed from a few perspectives such as;

 I wonder how many reading this article have had ADC experiences.
 Have you spoken of them to anyone?
 Who would you talk to about this?
 When discussing this topic does fear enter the picture and if so, why?

-I welcome and encourage your comments.
-This information is presented to provide a different view of loss as with many of the articles I post.
+This information is presented to provide a different view of loss.

 All my best,